-As a general rule, be respectful of all other people.
+Although this is an online course there are still acceptable and unacceptable behaviors.
 I do want you to feel the academic freedom to ask questions of myself and other students.
 I do want all questions though to be academic in nature and respectful.
-There is to be no name calling during discussions and all posts must be respectful of everyone in the class.
+We will cover many controversial subjects (race, sexuality, class) and I want you all to feel comfortable asking questions but there is to be no name calling during discussions and all posts must be respectful of everyone in the class.
 Also see the Attendance section!!